kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-images-and-docker-registries/02_Open_a_terminal_inside_an_existing_pod/transcript.md

 $ kubectl exec -it webserver -- bash
 ```

 Once again notice how similar these 2 commands are.

+This practice of going inside a pod is often referred to execcing into a pod.
+It's a really handy technique to help troubleshoot problems.